-This keyword is used only with a time-of-use rate where different BLOCK-CHARGEs are used at different times of the day, and is required only when seasonal changes in rates occur on a day which does not coincide with the billingday.
+This keyword is used only with a time-of-use rate where different BLOCK-CHARGEs are used at different times of the day, and is required only when seasonal changes in rates occur on a day which does not coincide with the billing-day.
 In this case, the two BLOCK-CHARGEs overlap in the same billing period and must be linked so that the correct energy and/or demand charges can be determined for both blocks.
 (Charges for each block must be based on the same use period, such as on-peak, and then prorated based on the number of hours each block was active during the billing period.
 Input is a list of u-name(s) in parenthesis of the linked BLOCK-CHARGE(s) which share the same billing period.
 Both BLOCK-CHARGEs must reference each other via this keyword.
 If only two seasons are used, this BLOCK-CHARGE will overlap with only one other BLOCK-CHARGE, so that only one u-name is entered.
-If more than two seasons are used, such as winter, spring, summer and fall, this BLOCK-CHARGE will overlap with both winter and summer BLOCK-CHARGEs.
-In this case, the u-names of the winter and summer BLOCK-CHARGEs.
-CHARGEs are input.
+If more than two seasons are used, such as winter, spring, summer and fall, this BLOCK-CHARGE will overlap with two other BLOCK-CHARGEs.
+For example, a BLOCK-CHARGE representing spring will overlap with both winter and summer BLOCK-CHARGEs.
+In this case, the u-names of the winter and summer BLOCK-CHARGEs are input.